java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 ```

 ### Leak
-Memory is never released.
+Leaks happen when memory is not released.
 It becomes a dead weight making application use more resources, than needed.
 In extreme cases it makes program or even whole system crash if all memory is taken and there is still demand for more.

 ```
 main {